bruvellu/cephalic-furrow/3-text/furrow.md

 We ablated each embryo just once.
 <!--TODO: Does a higher temperature affects the quantifications?-->
 The temperature was maintained at 28°C.
-For ablation analysis, kymographs were obtained using the Fiji plugin Multi_Kymograph (https://github.com/fiji/Multi_Kymograph) on cell edges in the direction perpendicular to the cuts.
-The kymographs were binarized and distance between edges versus time was linearly fitted to obtain the recoil velocity.
+To analyse the ablation data, we generated kymographs perpendicular to the cuts and crossing the edges of the ablated cell using the *Multi Kymograph* Fiji plugin ({@fig:ablation}).
+We then binarized the kymographs, measured the distance between cell edges over time, and performed a linear fit of the data to obtain the recoil velocity ({@fig:ablation}).

 ## Data visualization and figure assembly